MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 - Do not configure public IP addresses on the node pool nodes.
 - Do not have a public load balancer in front of the nodes.
 Traffic within the cluster must be routed through internal load balancers.
-- Only expose internal load balancers to Azure Application Gateway integrated with Web Application Firewall(WAF).
+- Only expose internal load balancers to Azure Application Gateway integrated with WAF.
 - All network controls should specify source, destination, port, and protocol restrictions, where applicable.
 - Do not expose the API server to the internet.
 When you run the cluster in private mode, the endpoint is not exposed and communication between the node pools and the API server is over a private network.

-Users can implement a DMZ to protect AKS clusters, as other services.
-For information about Cloud DMZ Design and Implementation steps, see [Cloud DMZ](/azure/cloud-adoption-framework/decision-guides/software-defined-network/cloud-dmz).
+Users can implement a perimeter network to protect AKS clusters.
+For information, see [Cloud DMZ](/azure/cloud-adoption-framework/decision-guides/software-defined-network/cloud-dmz).

 #### Requirement 1.3.2